Vision, Values and Mission of IBTS Centre

 The International Baptist Theological Study Centre Amsterdam has the legal structure of a Dutch Association (Vereniging) in accordance with the laws of the Netherlands.
 Bodies that are members of the EBF are entitled to become members of the Association.
 Relationships with other academic institutions enhance the academic capacity of the Centre but do not diminish its commitment to and belonging within the European Baptist community.

 A key member of the Baptist House in Amsterdam

 Together with the Baptist Union of the Netherlands, the Dutch Baptist Seminary and the office of the European Baptist Federation the Centre in Amsterdam forms a community known as the Baptist House sharing facilities, resources and opportunities for worship and learning.

 A multicultural research and learning community

 The Centre in Amsterdam serves the diverse Baptist and wider Christian family.
-The current cohort of students is drawn from Armenia, Belarus, Bulgaria, Canada, Croatia, Colombia, Cuba, Czech Republic, Denmark, Estonia, Ghana, Lebanon, the Netherlands, Norway, Philippines, Sweden, UK, Ukraine and the USA.
+Students have been drawn from Armenia, Belarus, Bulgaria, Canada, Croatia, Colombia, Cuba, Czech Republic, Denmark, Estonia, Ghana, Lebanon, the Netherlands, Norway, Philippines, Sweden, UK, Ukraine and the USA.

 A community of academic rigour at the forefront of research and reflection on Baptist issues

 Academic rigour at PhD level is assured through the relationships formed in 2013 with the Vrije Universiteit Amsterdam (VU).

 The Centre promotes an academic culture through the programme of intensive weeks of study, the unique annual research colloquium, annual named lecture series, academic events and publications, the hosting of students, scholars and sabbaticals.